-SCM is tightly interwoven with operations management (OM), that focuses on coordinating and optimizing the internal processes, whether it be designing and manufacturing goods or developing services.
-To put it simply, both SCM and OM take care of the same product, but at different stages of its lifecycle.
+SCM is tightly interwoven with operations management (OM), which focuses on coordinating and optimizing internal processes, whether it be designing and manufacturing goods or developing services.
+To put it simply, both SCM and OM take care of the same product but at different stages of its lifecycle.

 There are several areas where SCM and OM functions can overlap.
 But basically, SCM is in charge of outside interactions with suppliers, warehouses, distributors, and end-customers, while OM supervises everything that happens inside the company.

 Operations management vs supply chain management